wendahere/JAWS/Jayvien.md

 >**WEEK 9**

-After doing the successful connection to the HTML webpage we try the LED method, Users click on the button in the HTML while controlling the LED to 'ON' or 'OFF':[HTML+LED](https://github.com/wendahere/JAWS/blob/master/Content/esp32%20as%20webserver%20to%20control%20LED%20on%20pin2.py)
+After doing the successful connection to the HTML webpage we try the LED method, Users click on the button in the HTML while controlling the LED to 'ON' or 'OFF':  [HTML+LED](https://github.com/wendahere/JAWS/blob/master/Content/esp32%20as%20webserver%20to%20control%20LED%20on%20pin2.py)

 This is just a follow up to check whether the HTML works well.
 We learn from this [Website](https://randomnerdtutorials.com/esp32-esp8266-micropython-web-server/)